 Every business generates documentation such as invoices, correspondence and employee data.
 Some businesses, such as those in the legal sector, produce particularly high volumes of paperwork that must be stored long-term.

 Processes such as document retrieval are very time-consuming with employees spending up to 20% of their working day simply searching for documents.
 However, if a install a Document Management System (DMS) your business could become increasingly efficient.
 Let's look at eight benefits of it.

-A DMS uses advanced software to organise every aspect of documentation within your business.
+A DMS uses electronic data discovery software to organise every aspect of documentation within your business.
 It duplicates paper files and electronically stores them.
 The system is a powerful tool that can successfully locate a specific document in seconds.
 Managing documents that could date back several years becomes very straightforward.

 Amendments, codicils and removal of certain pieces of text can be implemented almost immediately.
 The system can quickly locate, retrieve and share particular documents that may be required for an unexpected conference call meeting.
 A DMS enables your business to achieve the highest level of efficiency and productivity.

 Storing physical files takes up large volumes of office space.
 Cabinets, shelving and secure boxes must be installed to contain them.
 Compact business premises can quickly become overwhelmed by paper storage.

 According to Harvard Business Review, an uncluttered, well-organised office space encourages greater productivity.

 Use offline cloud storage for immediate access, and place physical documentation in an inexpensive, but secure, off-site warehouse.
 It can save your business money as your premises won't need to be extended to store such vast quantities of paper.

 Storage of paper documentation brings particular risks for your business.
 It can result in the complete loss of files in the event of a flood or fire.
 There is also the problem of intruders stealing or destroying specific documents.